 Don’t Forget the Delivery Method

-One last thing to remember about marijuana, strains are only a piece of the story.
-How you choose to ingest your marijuana is a huge part of the whole experience.
-Many people smoke marijuana, but there is no “right” way to use the plant.
+One last thing to remember about cannabis, strains are only a piece of the story.
+How you choose to ingest your cannabis is a huge part of the whole experience.
+Many people smoke cannabis, but there is no “right” way to use the plant.
 We encourage you to experiment with many different delivery methods to help you have the best experience you can.

-We hope this guide to marijuana strains helps you pick the perfect strain for your medical needs.
+We hope this guide to cannabis strains helps you pick the perfect strain for your medical needs.

 Where to buy your preferred strains